Tribal Habits has four manually assessable building blocks which can be used throughout any topic or article.

 In this article, we will provide a more general overview of the manual assessment process.
 Topics in Tribal Habits can also have graded online assessments (quizzes) which you can learn about in this article.

-Each event, task, upload and Q&A have a similar group of settings that creators can use to determine if a particular building block should be assessed.
+Each event, task, upload and Q&A have a similar group of settings that creators can use to determine if items and submissions in a particular element should be assessed.

 First, creators can set the requirements for explorers.

-• Is the building block compulsory?
-Each building block will have an option similar to 'The explorer must upload/complete/answer/attend this item'.
+• Is is compulsory for the learner to submit an item?
+Each element has an option similar to 'The explorer must upload/complete/answer/attend this item'.
 If this option is checked, then it becomes a compulsory interaction.
 If left unchecked, it is optional.

-• Is the building block assessable?
-Each building block will also have an option similar to 'An assessor must grade the explorer's upload/completion/answer/attendance'.
-If this option is checked, then the building block becomes assessable (this enabled the grading, score and comment options).
+• Does the element require that an assessor grade the submission?
+Each element also has an option similar to 'An assessor must grade the explorer's upload/completion/answer/attendance'.
+If this option is checked, then submissions to this element becomes assessable (this enables the grading, score and comment options).

 Second - and importantly - there are options to control the explorer's progress based on the completion of either/both of the selected requirements.